rniekisch/DevOpsCapstone/Readme.md

 The deployed application is a simple Python Flask app, showing request data like browser, referer, event and ip address.

+The application containers are uploaded into a public repository on DockerHub.

-The implemented update strategy is a rolling update.
+The implemented update strategy for the Kubernetes pods is a rolling update.

-The url for the app is: <http://a4916a6bd3db043098bb2ddaeb334ab8-317157340.us-west-2.elb.amazonaws.com>
+The app can be found at: <http://a4916a6bd3db043098bb2ddaeb334ab8-317157340.us-west-2.elb.amazonaws.com>

 ## Infrastructure